 John Shirk

 avatar

-JOHN SHIRK – Today’s Focus on God’s goodness is found in Deuteronomy 31:6.
+JOHN SHIRK – Today’s Focus on God’s Goodness is found in Mark 1:17.

-The Presence and Faithfulness of God reveal the goodness of God and are reasons to give thanks in the Year of Gratitude.
+The invitation of Jesus reveals the goodness of God and is a reason to give thanks in the Year of Gratitude.

+John Shirk